 - Adolf Hitlarious: This was how the Allied media portrayed Hitler at the time.
-With the revelation of the Holocaust lending credibility to the idea of Hitler being portrayed as a nationalistic buffoon.
+The revelation of The Holocaust kind of put an end to it.
 It's gotten a resurgence in recent years, particularly by people like Mel Brooks who want to make Hitler seem so absurd that his ideas will never be taken seriously again.

 - All Germans Are Nazis: Unfortunately, though the war is long past, the ugly shadow of Nazi Germany endures, and inevitably colors some perceptions of the German people or some political debates and Internet discussions.

 - Final Solution: Trope Namer and Trope Codifier.
 Nazis referred to die Endlösung der Judenfrage, "the Final Solution to the Jewish Question."
-It should be noted the image most people gained from the popular media (crematoria, burning pits, gas chambers, fierce guards with dogs, experiments on people and so on) comes from the final phase of the Holocaust, the extermination of Hungarian and Transylvanian Jews, when the death industry finally broke down overloaded with dead bodies.
+It should be noted the image most people gained from the popular media (crematoria, burning pits, gas chambers, fierce guards with dogs, experiments on people and so on) comes from the final phase of The Holocaust, the extermination of Hungarian and Transylvanian Jews, when the death industry finally broke down overloaded with dead bodies.
 This is the plain reason for which we have survivors to tell the tales, because at that moment there were people to escape or survive.
 Previous campaigns of mass murder (euthanasia of the mentally disabled, extermination of the Soviet prisoners, extermination of Jews in Operation Reinhard camps in Poland) were so efficient they barely left any survivors.

-"Auschwitz was a walk in the park compared to Treblinka"
+"Auschwitz was a walk in the park compared to Treblinka" - Hershl Sperling, Holocaust survivor

 - Iwo Jima Pose: Trope Maker, Trope Namer, and Trope Codifier.
 Associate Press photographer Joseph John Rosenthal took a photo depicting five Marines and a Navy corpsman raising the US flag atop Mount Suribachi during the Battle of Iwo Jima.
 It has since become one of the most iconic images in history, and the photo has come to symbolize US Marine operations in the Pacific Theater.
 It also formed the basis for the US Marine Corps War Memorial in Arlington, Virginia.
 The flag itself, along with the first one which it replaced, can be seen on rotating display at the National Museum of the Marine Corps in Quantico, VA.